C10-Ghibli-s/BE-Backoffice/README.md

 AUTH0_AUDIENCE

 ```
-5. Defore start to run the app, we have to make up the image container, so in the terminal run:
+5. Before start to run the app, we have to make up the image container, so in the terminal run:
 `docker compose up -d --build`

 ![Docker-gif](./src/Public/img/docker.gif)